caocscar/twitter-decahose-pyspark/README.md

 # Using Twitter Decahose with Cavium
-Twitter data already resides on a directory on Cavium.
+Twitter data already resides in a directory on Cavium.
 Log in to Cavium to get started.

 ## UM Hadoop Cavium Cluster
 SSH to `cavium-thunderx.arc-ts.umich.edu` `Port 22` using a SSH client (e.g. PuTTY on Windows) and login using your Cavium account and two-factor authentication.